Liveaboard Diving in Djibouti

-Djibouti is a “must dive” destination for divers in search of the largest shark on this planet - whalesharks.
-And a Djibouti liveaboard will get you in the water with plenty of these gentle giants.
+Djibouti is a “must dive” destination for divers in search of the largest shark on this planet - Whalesharks.
+And a Djibouti liveaboard will get you in the water to see these gentle giants.

-The trips we offer will visit the three most popular diving areas off of this coast; the Seven Brothers Islands, Gulf of Tadjourah and Ghoubet al Kharab.
-These are located in the Indian Ocean.
-As for marine life, these dive areas have a lot to offer; from October to February you will have the chance to see Whale Sharks, as the waters are much more plankton rich during this time, and year round you will run into manta rays, pilot whales, grey sharks, nurse sharks and some playful sharks who love to swim alongside the boats.
-Over 200 species of corals have been identified this coral reef which means an extremely diverse ecosystem for divers to enjoy.
+Djibouti dive areas have a lot to offer; from October to February you will have the chance to see Whale Sharks, as the waters are much more plankton rich during this time, and year round you will run into manta rays, pilot whales, grey sharks, nurse sharks and some playful sharks who love to swim alongside the boats.
+Over 200 species of corals have been identified on this coral reef which means an extremely diverse ecosystem for divers to enjoy.
 You will do approximately 3 dives per day on this dive tour.

 DIVE SITES AND AREAS IN DJIBOUTI